junebloom/junebloom.github.io/src/content/blog/write-a-vdom.md

 }
 ```

-This function just creates the element.
+This function just creates the DOM node.
 Actually attaching it to the DOM will be done by the diffing algorithm, which we're ready to write now!

-### Diffing
+### Dealing with Diffing

 This will be the final function for our VDOM implementation.
 It's job will be to recursively determine the diff between two VDOM trees and update the real DOM accordingly.
 This function is somewhat difficult to reason about without context, so I guess I've got some explaining to do!